Please be aware the above link will take you to the gov.uk website

 The following guidance should be adhered to whilst angling on WDAA venues.

 Where pegs are provided for angling these should always be used.
-Peg sharing is allowed by members of the same household.

 It is advisable that anglers carry hand sanitising solution to be used after handling gates, locks etc. to avoid the risk of virus spread by skin contact.

 Anglers should avoid sharing tackle or other items if at all possible and where this happens it should be cleaned with sanitising solution before handling by a different angler.

 Consider wearing a face mask or disposable gloves where appropriate.